The UN Resident Coordinator Office

 4) Data, Results Management Reporting

-5) Communication and Advocacy.
+5) Communications and Advocacy

 Building on this, in 2022, Common Premises were established in two territories.
 On March 22, Antigua and Barbuda became the first OECS territory to open a UN Common Premises, housing three Agencies –FAO, UNDP, and UNICEF – and the UN Country Coordination Office, an extension of the Resident Coordinator Office.
 On September 9, the second Common Premises in the Eastern Caribbean was opened in Saint Vincent and the Grenadines, housing the RCO Country Coordination Office, a UNICEF Programme Coordinator, and UN Women Project Coordination Analyst.
 Plans are underway for placement of additional personnel to better coordinate increasing in-country support to the Government and other stakeholders.